FLUX-SE/all_docs/en_US/spat_revolution_doc/Application_Preferences.md

 Off by default, this option allows including the LFE position in the compute of the speaker alignment process.

+### Speaker test post "mute/solo"

+Change the behavior of the signal generator for speaker, pre or post speaker's mute and solo.

+### WFS default truncation distance of Efficiency zone for linear antenna

+Add a distance offset to efficiency zone when using WFS with linear antenna to avoid issue with focus zone.

 ## Signal Generator